MaCFP/radi-db/FM_Burner/02_Simulation_Base/FDS_mapped_Snapshots/README.md

 # Overview

-The general idea to evaluate the settings and compare FDS and OpenFOAM data with the PMC-LBL benchmark is basically The process i
+The general idea to evaluate the settings and compare FDS and OpenFOAM data with the PMC-LBL benchmark.

+An detailed description how to run and post-process the snapshots is given in the [Readme](/FM_Burner/README.md).

 # Further information